romannjoroge/regularShowChristmasSpecial/frontend/README.md

 ```

 Make sure the backend is running before sending messages to the AI.
 Make sure to enter your own API Key at the backend as well.

+The component folder contains the components for the side bar and chat.

+The model folder contains the functions for sending chats to the backend.